FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 20th November 2023.md

 I will move at the next Meeting of the Metropolitan District of Limerick that an update be provided

-by the relevant Director regarding the progress on the acquisition of the Markets Field.--- 7
+by the relevant Director regarding the progress on the acquisition of the Markets Field.
+---
+7

 **33.Notice of Motion submitted by Councillor S. Kiely**